 ABOUT THIS PIECE

-There was so much to take in that day and I took many reference photos.
-I noticed a dog’s paw print, indentations of water drops scattered the sand.
+There was so much to take in that day by the Mississippi shore line and took many reference photos to bring back to the studio.
+I noticed a dog’s paw print with indentations of water drops scattered the sand.
 The dog must have enjoyed a dip in the river before trotting up back onto the bank.
-While I was relieved not to see trash, I didn’t see much evidence of human occupation with the exception of a lone rusted bolt that had washed ashore.
+While I was relieved not to see trash scattered about, I didn’t see the evidence of human occupation with the exception of a lone rusted bolt that had washed ashore.

 10% of all Terra Kind Studio’s annual sales of original artwork and prints are donated to nonprofits working on environmental and climate change issues.
 By supporting this local artist, you can have beauty on your walls while doing good in the world.